 The requirements listed here and in the Certified Maple Syrup Production Policy - Policy 2.3 are evaluated in addition to the forest management requirements outlined in this manual.
 In order to sell maple syrup as certified, producers must follow all of the forest management requirements for certification and these specific maple syrup production requirements.

-The following Standard Operating Procedures are taken directly from the Rainforest Alliance's Standards for the Certification of Maple Sugaring Operations in Canada (January 2000).
+The following Standard Operating Procedures are taken directly from the NEPCon Interim Standard for Assessing Forest Management in US & Canada - Maple Sugar NTFP Addendum (2012).

 Regulations: